 First, it helps to filter a larger number of candidates, some that might come from a non-target background and would otherwise not receive an invitation to the interviews.

-Second, Bain is able to collect additional data and observation points of the candidates besides the case interviews and the personal fit questions.
+Second, Bain is able to collect additional data and observation points of the candidates besides the case interviews and the personal fit questions, similar to the PST test, that McKinsey employed for many years.

 Third, since everything is automated and online, such tests are a long-term investment that save thousands of HR and consulting staff hours over the years.
 Hence, the Bain Online Assessment is a very efficient recruiting tool.